subsquid-quests/triple-chain-squid/README.md

-# Squid tracking USDC transfers across two chains
+# Squid tracking USDC transfers across three chains

-This [squid](https://docs.subsquid.io/) captures USDC Transfer events on ETH and BSC, stores them in the same database and serves the data over a common GraphQL API.
+This [squid](https://docs.subsquid.io/) captures USDC Transfer events on ETH, BSC and Base, stores them in the same database and serves the data over a common GraphQL API.

-The Ethereum data ingester ("processor") is located in `src/eth` and similarly the Binance Chain processor can be found in `src/bsc`.
-The scripts file `commands.json` was updated with the commands `process:eth` and `process:bsc` that run the processors.
+Data ingester ("processor") code for each network is located at the corresponding `src/` subdirectory: `src/eth`, `src/bsc` or `src/base`.
+The scripts file `commands.json` contains commands for running each processor (`process:eth`, `process:bsc` and `process:base` correspondingly).
 GraphQL server runs as a separate process started by `sqd serve`.
 You can also use `sqd run` to run all the services at once.

 The squid uses [Subsquid Network](https://docs.subsquid.io/subsquid-network) as its primary data source.